XDATA-Year-3/geoapp/docs/dataSources.rst

 * **Taxicab Trips - Boston**
     This includes late night taxi pickups and dropoffs that are not in residential areas from 2012 through May of 2014.
+There are 7 million taxi trips in the database.

 * **Bike Share Trips - Washington D.C.**
     This data is from publicly available bicycles.
 There are 378 distinct bicycle stations, and the data consists of trips between them for 2013 through the first quarter of 2015.
+There are 5.5 million bikeshare trips in the database.

 Message Data
 ============